Skip to main content

 caution

 The value of a computed cell is only computed if it is actually referenced.
 ValueCell.none only preserves the current value of the cell, but this might not be the latest value of the cell if the cell's value is only referenced conditionally.
-A good rule of thumb is to use ValueCell.none only for preventing a cell from holding an invalid value.
+A good rule of thumb is to use ValueCell.none only to prevent a cell from holding an invalid value.

 Exception Handling

-If an exception is thrown during the computation of a cell's value, it will be propagated to all points where the value is referenced.
+If an exception is thrown during the computation of a cell's value, it is rethrown when the cell's value is referenced.
 This allows exceptions to be handled using try and catch inside computed cells:

 Exception handling in computed cells